biomedia-mira/mammo-artifacts/README.md

 # Detection and effect of artifacts in breast mammography

-This repository contains the code associated with the paper "Radio-opaque artefacts in mammography: detection and downstream effects"
+This repository contains the code associated with the paper "Radio-opaque artefacts in digital mammography: Automatic detection and analysis of downstream effects".

 <img src="figure1.png" alt="figure1" width="95%">